 Pulse Number Modulation (PNM)

-In this case digital number is represented by number of pulses in a given time slot.
+In this case, the digital number is represented by several pulses in a given time slot.
 Signal width and amplitude is fixed.

 Pulse Width Modulation (PWM)

-This is more common encoding method in power and motor control.
-In this case pulse width in a given time period represents the number being transmitted.
+This is a more common encoding method in power and motor control.
+In this case, pulse width in a given time period represents the number being transmitted.

-Usually in PWM mode signal amplitude isn’t interesting as it is fixed value.
-But in some cases second information value can be carried as amplitude.
-In this case we get combination of PAM and PWM – simplest way to achieve this is to multiply PWM and PPM signals.
+Usually, in PWM mode, the signal amplitude isn’t interesting as it is a fixed value.
+But in some cases, the second information value can be carried as amplitude.
+In this case, we get a combination of PAM and PWM – the simplest way to achieve this is to multiply PWM and PPM signals.

 Pulse Density Modulation (PDM)

-In PDM case information value is represented as signal period (frequency).
-In other words digital value is represented by pulse density.
+In the PDM case information, the value is represented as signal period (frequency).
+In other words, the digital value is represented by pulse density.

-In order to achieve one or another modulation there has to be some standardization needed.
-To transmit and receive signals properly there are CODEC (coder-decoder) chips used.
-CODECs may be separate chips or integrated in to microprocessors and microcontrollers.
-Usually they operate in hardware level and you don’t need to take care of signal formation.
-Probably most common is PCM modulation interface.
+To achieve one or another modulation, there has to be some standardization needed.
+To transmit and receive signals properly, there are CODEC (coder-decoder) chips used.
+CODECs may be separate chips or integrated into microprocessors and microcontrollers.
+Usually, they operate at the hardware level, and you don’t need to take care of signal formation.
+Probably most common is the PCM modulation interface.
 All processors and other digitals devices have PCM interfaces that can handle this type of signal.